8r14z/NewYorkTimes/README.md

 For instance, you already have an section model that contains 3 items: **title**, **subtext**, **image**.
 And then you wanna create a new section that also contain **title**, so you can attach the title item directly into your new section model and BOOM!.
 That's it.

+We can enject multiple types of section models.
+So we can make a collection view that shows multiple types of data as well.
+For instance, you making an application with having the newsfeed, so it's really nice to serve users with different types of content, such as: image, video or ... ads :D to make profit.

 > Pls take a look at my source code for the reference.

 ## How to use